mateuszmidor/FlightFinder/README.md

     What BeanStalk does with your code uploaded as ZIP archive:
     - unzip the archive files
     - `go build application.go && ./application`
-    - expose the application on port 5000
+    - map host port 80 to application port 5000

     , so you just need to make a ZIP archive with the app and use it for creating BeanStalk application in AWS Console: